 The drop point is the most versatile for everyday cutting tasks.
 The tanto version offers a reinforced tip and a slightly more aggressive look.
 Meanwhile, the dagger emphasizes symmetry and aesthetics, though it may face additional legal restrictions depending on where you live.

-Tekto A5 Spry Mini with tungsten glass breaker.
+How I Tested the Tekto A5 Spry Mini

 In practical use, the Spry Mini handles typical everyday carry tasks without issue.
 Opening packages, cutting paracord, trimming loose threads, and preparing small items are all within its comfort zone.

-The narrow 0.48-inch handle keeps it comfortable in the pocket, and the lightweight design means you may forget it is there until you need it.
-The ambidextrous pocket clip also makes it easy to carry in different positions.
+The narrow 0.48-inch handle keeps it comfortable in the pocket.
+Also, the lightweight design means you may forget it is there until you need it.
+The ambidextrous pocket clip makes it easy to carry in different positions.

 Is the Tekto A5 Spry Mini Legal?